d0tTino/GeneCoder/README.md

 - Multiple encoding strategies including Base-4 Direct, Huffman-4 and GC-Balanced.
 - Optional error correction with Triple-Repeat, Hamming(7,4), Reed-Solomon, LDPC and Fountain codes.
 - Batch processing, parity checks and streaming support.
+- Resumable streaming for interrupted runs.
+- Optional AI-driven decoding via the DNAformer plugin.
-- Flet-based GUI with analysis plots.
+- Flet-based GUI with analysis plots and an enhanced 3D helix viewer.
 - Base5 and base6 alphabet options for alternative nucleotide letters.
 These modes remap the standard ACGT symbols but **do not increase capacity**.
 - External read simulators can be invoked with ``--simulator``.